ooni/ooni.org/content/about/data-policy.md

 discover network interference (such as censorship and traffic manipulation).

-You cannot opt out of sending us your country code as this information is essential (without the country code, for example, we don't know where a specific blocking event occurred).
+You cannot opt out of sending us your country code as this information is essential (i.e. without the country code, we don't know where a measurement came from, limiting its value).

 #### Network information